YiHao990416/University_website_scrapper/readme.md

 * [License](#license)

 ## Project Description
-This project is used to extract chinese text infromation from Taiwan university websites
+This project is used to extract Chinese text information from Taiwan university websites

 ## Installation